 But it’s a fun and simple project anyway!

-The photoresistor is connected with the resistor to form a voltage divider.
+The photoresistor is connected to the resistor to form a voltage divider.
 The Arduino reads the voltage out from the voltage divider.

 This means that when the photoresistor changes its resistance (that is when the light changes) the voltage that the Arduino reads changes.